 Whether you’re attracted to the tranquil blue shades or the crystal clear facets, aquamarine has a way of capturing its audience.
-It’s no surprise then that aquamarine is arguably the most popular colored gemstone on the market.
+It’s no surprise that aquamarine is arguably the most popular colored gemstone on the market.
 Not only that, its ancient history makes it one of the oldest.
-Discover some of the most interesting aquamarine facts and begin to understand the intricacies behind the mesmerizing March birthstone.
+Discover some of the most interesting aquamarine facts and understand the intricacies behind the mesmerizing March birthstone.

 1. Aquamarine Means Sea Water